JeffDeCola/my-go-examples/goroutines/goroutines-waitgroup/README.md

 # goroutines-waitgroup example

-`goroutines-waitgroup` _is an example of concurrency using a waitgroup (waiting for a collection of goroutines to finish)._
+_Concurrency using a waitgroup (waiting for a collection of goroutines to finish)._

 These are my 5 main example of using goroutines,